Xilinx/wireless-xorif/src/libxorif/README.md

 ## Building

-* The libxorif library is built as part of the PetaLinux build system, and can be found in the `/usr/lib/` directory of the target Linux installation.
+* The libxorif library is built as part of the PetaLinux build system, and can be found in the `/usr/lib/` directory of the target Linux installation

-* It can also be built separately using an appropriate SDK including the cross-compilation tools and dependencies (e.g. libmetal library).
+* It can also be built separately using an appropriate SDK including the cross-compilation tools and dependencies (e.g. libmetal library)

     * Run: `make`

 ## Usage

 * The basic use of the library API is as follows...
     * Initialize library with `xorif_init()`
     * Specify component carrier configuration (e.g. `xorif_set_cc_num_rbs()`, `xorif_set_cc_numerology()`, etc.)
         * Note, during the specification phase, the validated inputs are stored in the s/w, they do not get written to the h/w until the "configure" step (below)
     * Configure the component carrier (i.e. `xorif_configure_cc()`)
         * The component carrier specification is validated to ensure it will fit in the hardware resources, and if successful the h/w register will be programmed appropriately
     * Enable the component carrier (i.e. `xorif_enable_cc()`)
     * Multiple component carriers can be specified and configured in the same manner
     * Close the library cleanly with `xorif_finish()`
 * Other features of the library allow component carriers to disabled, re-configured, obtain stats, etc. See the API for details.
 * The library also provides a register read/write interface (e.g. `xorif_read_fhi_reg()` and `xorif_write_fhi_reg()`)